pwoods25443/sdr-experiments/AIS-receiver.md

 * Download the [SatNOGS Pi image](https://wiki.satnogs.org/Raspberry_Pi_3)
 * Use [The Unarchiver](Use The Unarchiver to
 ) to unpack the image zip file
-* Use [balenaEtcher](https://www.balena.io/etcher/) to create teh Pi boot image on an sd card
+* Use [balenaEtcher](https://www.balena.io/etcher/) to create the Pi boot image on an sd card
 * install the SD card and start up the Pi
 * Helpful hint: to set up networking on the PI without a monitor and keyboard, use the pre-boot configuration to set up a wifi connection so you can start up headless and ssh in
 See https://wiki.satnogs.org/Raspberry_Pi_3#Pre-boot_wireless_configuration